 Curry believes the IPCC has done a bad job of characterizing uncertainty".
 She believes "skeptical scientists" have difficulty getting their papers published.
 She does not view herself as a climate hawk (one who judges that the risks of climate change are sufficient to warrant a robust response.) - though somewhat confusingly, she denies playing down the urgency of climate action: "I am saying nothing about that one way or the other".

-In September 2010, Curry started a weblog, Climate Etc., which takes the same "stress-the-uncertainties" approach taken by past efforts to thwart science-based policy actions, as documented by Naomi Oreskes and Erik Conway in their book Merchants of Doubt.
+In September 2010, Curry started a weblog, Climate Etc., which takes the same "stress-the-uncertainties" approach also seen in other efforts to thwart science-based policy actions, as documented by Naomi Oreskes and Erik Conway in their book Merchants of Doubt.

 Criticisms from climate scientists